Alternative Christmas pudding ideas

 - Drizzle your chocolate ganache over your profiterole wreath and serve to taste with more cream if you desire!

-While a homemade Christmas dessert is always an indulgence over the festive period, you might just want to relax instead – save yourself the effort and check out our complete range of Christmas hampers, cakes and mince pies!
+While a homemade Christmas dessert is always an indulgence over the festive period, you might just want to relax instead – save yourself the effort and check out our complete range of Christmas hampers, cakes and luxury mince pies!